marcodutto/home-assistant.io/source/_integrations/smarty.markdown

 There is currently support for the following device types within Home Assistant:

+- Button
 - Fan
 - Sensor

-The integration has a fan platform to view and control the ventilation speed, and a sensors platform to read:
+The integration has a fan platform to view and control the ventilation speed, a button platform to reset the filters timer and a sensors platform to read:

 - Outdoor air temperature
 - Extract air temperature